io-grant/dotfiles/README.md

 # A Very Very Simple/Basic MaOS Provision Script

-### Executible on a fresh MacOS installation to provide basic dotfiles needed for development.
+### Executible for new MacOS installation that provides basics needed for development.